-Kate Thomas is a research analyst in the Center on Labor, Human Services, and Population at the Urban Institute, where she works on evaluations of supportive housing programs for child welfare–involved families and youth.
-Her work includes cleaning, merging, and analyzing administrative datasets, program data, and survey data to evaluate program impacts on family and child well-being.
-Thomas also contributes to project management, qualitative data collection and analysis, and literature reviews.
+Kate Thomas is a research analyst in the Center on Labor, Human Services, and Population at the Urban Institute.
+Her work mainly focuses on supportive housing programs and other housing interventions for high-need families and youth, youth employment and homelessness, and youth aging out of foster care.
+She contributes to impact evaluations by analyzing administrative data, program data, and survey data to evaluate program impacts.